remy/nodemon/README.md

 For use during development of a node.js based application.

-nodemon will watch the files in the directory that nodemon was started, and if they change, it will automatically restart your node application.
+nodemon will watch the files in the directory where nodemon was started, and if they change, it will automatically restart your node application.

 nodemon does **not** require *any* changes to your code or method of development. nodemon simply wraps your node application and keeps an eye on any files that have changed.
 Remember that nodemon is a replacement wrapper for `node`, think of it as replacing the word "node" on the command line when you run your script.